The logarithmic Dirichlet Laplacian on Ahlfors regular spaces: Examples

 \subsection{Ahlfors spaces as noncommutative manifolds}

 We provide an interpretation of the results of this paper in the language of Alain Connes' noncommutative geometry \cite{Connes}.
 This interpretation has been the guiding idea for our work, but our results and the remaining examples below are independent of it. \begin{definition} A \emph{spectral triple} $(\mathcal{A}, H, D)$ consists of a complex unital $*$-algebra $\mathcal{A}$, a complex Hilbert space $H$ and a self-adjoint operator $D:\Dom D\to H$ such that \begin{enumerate} \item $\mathcal{A}\subset \mathbb{B}(H)$; \item the operator $D$ has compact resolvent; \item for all $a\in\mathcal{A}$, $a:\Dom D\to \Dom D$ and $[D,a]$ extends to a bounded operator. \end{enumerate} \end{definition} This definition is motivated by first order elliptic operators on compact Riemannian manifolds.
 If $M$ is such a manifold, we can choose $\mathcal{A}=C^{1}(M)$, $H=L^{2}(M,\bigwedge^{*}T^{*}M)$ the Hilbert space of $L^{2}$-differential forms on $M$, and $D=d+d^{*}$ the Hodge DeRham operator.
 Then $(C^{1}(M),L^{2}(M,\bigwedge^{*}T^{*}M),d+d^{*})$ is a spectral triple from which the Riemannian distance, the dimension and the Euler characteristic of $M$ can be recovered \cite{Connes}.
-This leads to the viewpoint that for a general $*$-algebra $\mathcal{A}$, a spectral triple endows $\mathcal{A}$ with the structure of a \emph{noncommutative manifold}. \begin{definition} A spectral triple $(\mathcal{A},H,D)$ is \begin{enumerate} \item \emph{finitely summable} if for some $t>0$ the operator $(1+|D|)^{-t}$ is trace class; \item \emph{$\Li$-summable} if for some $t>0$ the operator $e^{-t|D|}$ is trace class. \end{enumerate} \end{definition} In Definition \ref{def: summable} we use the absolute value $|D|=(D^{*}D)^{1/2}$, because the operator in a spectral triple need not be positive.
+This leads to the viewpoint that for a general $*$-algebra $\mathcal{A}$, a spectral triple endows $\mathcal{A}$ with the structure of a \emph{noncommutative manifold}. \begin{definition} A self-adjoint operator $D$ is \begin{enumerate} \item \emph{finitely summable} if for some $t>0$ the operator $(1+|D|)^{-t}$ is trace class; \item \emph{$\Li$-summable} if for some $t>0$ the operator $e^{-t|D|}$ is trace class. \end{enumerate} A spectral triple $(\mathcal{A},H,D)$ is \textit{finitely} or $\Li$\textit{-summable} if its operator $D$ is. \end{definition} In Definition \ref{def: summable} we use the absolute value $|D|=(D^{*}D)^{1/2}$, because the operator in a spectral triple need not be positive.
 Observe that finite summability implies $\Li$-summability, but not the other way around.

 Using the embedding $\D_{\mathbb{C}}(X,d)\hookrightarrow \mathbb{B}(L^{2}_{\mathbb{C}}(X,\mu))$, Proposition \ref{prop:compact_resolvent} and Theorems \ref{theorem:resolvent} and \ref{theorem:domain_module} now combine to the statement that Ahlfors spaces are noncommutative manifolds. \begin{prop} Let $(X,d,\mu)$ be an Ahlfors regular metric-measure space and $\Delta_{\mathbb{C}}$ be its complex logarithmic Dirichlet Laplacian.
 Then, the triple $(\D_{\mathbb{C}}(X,d), L^{2}_{\mathbb{C}}(X,\mu), \Delta_{\mathbb{C}})$ is an $\Li$-summable spectral triple. \end{prop} Denote by $\mathrm{L}^{1}(H)$ the ideal of trace class operators.
 The thresholds